flbraun/poe-palette/README.md

 The config file is located at `%APPDATA&\poe-palette\config.json`. **Please exit PoE Palette before modifying this file.**
 Check the [official Electron documentation](https://www.electronjs.org/docs/latest/api/accelerator#available-modifiers) for available key codes and modifiers.

+#### It's league start and the tool isn't working properly!
+For PoE Palette to work correctly, all connected tools need to make their adaptations for the new league first.
+Some tools handle this more graceful than others.
+On top of that there may be changes required to PoE Palette itself.
+All of that takes time, and the developers likely want to play the new league just as much as you want.
+As a general guideline, expect everything to be ironed out at the end of the first week.

 ## Contributing
 Pull requests are generally welcome!
 If you want to add new features or substantially change an existing one, please [open an issue](https://github.com/flbraun/poe-palette/issues/new/choose) beforehand so we can align on the required changes.